18 Witches in Children’s Books

 How can the witch get the biggest, heaviest pumpkin off the vine?
 You’ll be surprised who can help!
 (Hint: It’s not the vampire or the ghost.)

-It’s science fair time and these twins, one who is a witch and one who is a super smart science nerd, are in it to win it.
+It’s science fair time, and these twins, one who is a witch and one who is a super smart science nerd, are in it to win it.
 Except disaster happens when the duo fight, making their projects combine into a huge green blog that absorbs everything.
 It will take both their skills to fix this slimy problem.
-An enjoyable book series for 5- and 6- year old readers.
+I love this enjoyable book series for 5- and 6- year old readers.
 (A few sentences per page, lots of picture support.)

 The Okay Witch by Emma Steinkellner